kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### Upgrade / Downgrade Strategy

-The feature is gated and no changes are required for an existing cluster to use the enhancement.
+The feature is gated. kube-apiserver should be updated first and downgraded last to ensure that the new EvictionRequest API is served and that it can be reconciled by kube-controller-manager.

 ### Version Skew Strategy